Nail biting: not just a habit

 Many nail biters can trace nail-biting back to their childhood experiences, either copying one of the parents, a sibling, or learning it randomly.
 It may have been picked up on through association, particularly when a state of tension is experienced and when the person is sensitive to interoceptive stimulation (sensations that originate inside the body).
 There seems to be some genetic make-up, however, as with any expression of our genes, it is the environment that places its expression on a continuum (whether expressed or not and at what degree/level).

 - A feeling of tension (whether this is experienced as anxiety, discomfort, excitement, concentration or boredom) before biting.

-- Sensation that draws the fingers to the site of biting.
+- The sensation that draws the fingers to the site of biting.
 These sensations can include skin imperfection, itching, tingling or pain.

-- These sensations associated with tension are experienced as urge to bite.
+- These sensations associated with tension are experienced as an urge to bite.

 - Searching for an irregularity in order to remove it and biting.